 Maybe that means offering to divide the workload differently or allowing your employees to make their own work hours.
 Here at Hito, we’ve allowed remote employees more control over when they work, so long that they can respond to messages in designated hours of the day.

 That said, it’s definitely important to allow your employees the space to build a work-life balance.
 When everyone is working from home, the line between the office and the bed can get awfully blurry.
 Allow your employees to set their own boundaries, ie “I’m going to work from 9-5 still, and won’t be working outside of those hours.”
 A recent article in The Washington Post discusses a study that found that working from home actually means longer days for most people.
 It shows that following the shift to remote work, the average workday is now 48.5 minutes longer.
 This ties in with the fear, discussed earlier, that many have about losing their jobs.

 People want their bosses to see that they can respond to every email within five minutes, that they will drop everything to do a task in the middle of the night, even if that means sacrificing time needed to care for themselves and their loved ones.
 They fear that dropping the ball could mean job loss and know that in this market, replacing their job could take months and a safety net that they don’t have.
 That said, the risk for burn-out here is high, and employee burnout means a significant drop in productivity.
 It’s important to have conversations with employees about how much they actually feel that they’re on the clock, not just the hours that they’re logging.
 Work with them and encourage workplace boundaries.

 The Bottom Line

 The world as we know it seems to be recalibrating.
 That’s stressful, but it’s also an unprecedented opportunity to build something better.
-As our workplaces are forced to evolve, now is the perfect time to build healthier, more sustainable work environments and strive to take better care of each other.
+As our workplaces are forced to evolve, now is the perfect time to build healthier, more sustainable work environments, focus on employee mental health, and strive to take better care of each other.
 From our team to yours, we wish you well, stay safe out there!